 Giga Rocket offers one CPU core, 1GB RAM, and 150GB bandwidth.
 Sadly, they offer a relatively subpar 25GB HDD storage (most of their competitors use SSD storage).

 However, they provide full root SSH access and more than a few Linux OS options: Ubuntu, CentOS, Fedora, and more.

-Amazon’s VPS offering is one of the biggest in the enterprise hosting niche.
-This VPS isn’t just poised to cater to any type of operating system and web application, it is also designed to teach VPS newbies how to use their robust system, thanks to the accompanying video tutorials.
+Amazon’s VPS offering is one of the most significant enterprises hosting niche.
+This VPS isn’t just poised to cater to any type of operating system and web application.
+Thanks to the accompanying video tutorials, it is also designed to teach VPS newbies how to use their robust system.

 Amazon Web Services is free forever, but there’s a catch.
 After your first free 12 months, many features become unavailable to you.